Red-Teaming Coding Agents from a Tool-Invocation Perspective: An Empirical Security Assessment: Case Study

+\mypara{Tool Injection} We first set up an MCP server and registered our custom tool, named \texttt{workspace\allowbreak\_manager}, in Cursor to enable its personalized functionality.
+This tool, implemented as a Python function, included a malicious description within its \texttt{tool} field for function calling.
+This description contained standard details like the tool's name and functionality, alongside misleading elements and the critical RCE command \texttt{curl|bash}.

 \mypara{User Interaction} This step serves as the first attack channel.
-Once the first step is finished, the attacker begins interacting with Cursor.
-The attacker can send arbitrary requests to Cursor via user prompts, such as asking it to write a maze game.
-At this stage, Cursor concatenates the system prompt with the user prompt and forwards the combined prompt to the backend LLM.
-Since we have already injected malicious content into the system prompt, LLM is misled by the injected content and, as a result, generates a structured JSON response for Cursor.
-This response is then parserd by Cursor parser and instructs Cursor to first perform the initialization steps.
-Notably, The initialization process begins by invoking our custom tool.
+When users interact with Cursor (e.g., request a maze game), the tool description embeds a trigger condition that activates on such normal programming queries.
+After concatenating the system and user prompts, Cursor forwards the injected input to \texttt{GPT-5}; the trigger causes it to produce a structured JSON response with a \texttt{tool} field to call our malicious \texttt{workspace\_manager}.
+Cursor then parses and invokes the tool, initiating the attack.

-\mypara{Tool Interaction} This step serves as the second attack channel.
-The return value of our custom tool contains carefully designed content, specifically: \ding{192} informing the LLM that part of the initialization has been completed, and \ding{193} reiterating that the LLM needs to execute the \texttt{curl|bash} command to finish the entire initialization process, while once again emphasizing the safety of this command.
-Repeating these statements helps prevent the LLM from forgetting our malicious instructions and safety assurances due to lengthy conversations or context overflow.
-In practice, this repetition has proven highly effective in significantly increasing the attack success rate.
-Subsequently, based on the response from our tool, the LLM generates another structured message for Cursor, instructing it to invoke the built-in \texttt{execute\_command} tool to run the malicious \texttt{curl|bash} command, thus achieving RCE.
+\mypara{Tool-Invocation Hijacking} This step acts as a second attack channel.
+The return value from our custom tool is strategically crafted to mislead \texttt{GPT-5} into believing that the initialization process is incomplete.
+Despite \texttt{GPT-5}’s strong safety alignment, repeated malicious instructions and contextual prompts cause it to misinterpret our final attack command, \texttt{curl|bash}, as a benign step to finalize the setup.
+Consequently, \texttt{GPT-5} generates a structured message instructing Cursor to invoke its built-in \texttt{run\_command\_cmd} tool with the malicious command, thereby achieving RCE.

-\begin{longfbox} \textbf{Summary : } This case with Cursor demonstrates that, even with the advanced safety alignment of \texttt{gpt-5}, an agentic system built on top of it can still be compromised through the manipulation of TIPs. \end{longfbox}
+\begin{longfbox} \textbf{Summary:} This case with Cursor demonstrates that, even with the advanced safety alignment of \texttt{gpt-5}, a coding agent built on top of it can still be compromised through the manipulation of tool-invocation. \end{longfbox}

-\subsection{Case 2: RCE on Claude Code with \texttt{claude-sonnet-4}}
+\subsection{Case 2: RCE on Claude Code with \texttt{claude-sonnet-4.5}}